mattico/elasticlunr-rs/README.md

 # elasticlunr-rs

-A partial rust port of [elasticlunr](https://github.com/weixsong/elasticlunr.js) to Rust.
+A partial port of [elasticlunr](https://github.com/weixsong/elasticlunr.js) to Rust.
 Intended to be used for generating compatible search indices.

 ## License